How To Add A Beautiful Groundcover-Asiatic Jasmine

 Trachelospermum asiaticum-(track-ul-oh-SPUR-mum-ay-zee-AT-ih-kum)

-Asiatic Jasmine is a beautiful green ground cover.
-Evergreen and vine-like, it is a woody plant that provides a dense, solid, green ground cover.
-The plant is made of tiny, leathery, bright leaves and wiry reddish-brown stems.
-When mature, it presents a solid green carpet that can exceed 6″ high.
+Asiatic Jasmine is a beautiful shiny green ground cover.
+Evergreen and vine-like, it is a woody plant that provides a dense, solid, green surface on the ground.
+The plant is made of tiny, leathery, bright green leaves and wiry reddish-brown stems.
+When mature, it presents a solid green carpet that can reach 6-18′ high and 3′ wide.
 It is relatively indifferent to types of soil and the amount of sunshine.
 It is happiest in healthy soil and part sun but will accommodate many locations in zones 7-10.

 We have planted it in many places that run from sun to shade and incorporate poor soil, including tree roots.
-It is a dependable performer.
+In its hardiness zones, the plant is commonly used in spaces ranging from residential areas to highway medians.
+It is a trusted, dependable performer and always decorative.

 What Asiatic Jasmine Is and Is Not